Tactile symbols help individuals who are blind or visually impaired and may also have complex communication disabilities to express themselves.

 Blissymbols on an AAC Device

-If your AAC device allows you to add your own images to the device, this page describes how you can access the Core Words symbols as graphic images.
+If your AAC device allows you to add your own images, this page explains how to access the Core Words symbols as graphic images.

 Voice It

-The Voice It is a DIY device that speaks a word or phrase when an object containing an RFID tag is brought near-by.
+The Voice It is a DIY device that speaks a word or phrase when an object containing an RFID tag is brought nearby.
 RFID tags are small and very cheap.
-Bliss Tactile Symbols can be printed with a small pocket inside to insert one of these tags.
-Students can use the Voice It to remind themselves what the graphic on the symbol represents just by touching the Voice It with the symbol.
+Bliss Tactile Symbols can be printed with a small pocket for inserting one of these tags.
+Students can use the Voice It to remind themselves what the symbol’s graphic represents by touching the Voice It with the symbol.
 The Voice It comes with recorded vocabulary in English and Spanish for all concepts in the Bliss Tactile Symbol Extended Core Vocabulary.
-Like the Bliss Tactile Symbols, the Voice It has extensibility built in.
+Like the Bliss Tactile Symbols, the Voice has built-in extensibility.
 You can use the Voice It with Challenge Tiles as well – but no reason to stop there.
-If you can attach an RFID tag to something, you can describe it with the Voice It.
+If you can attach an RFID tag to an item, you can describe it using the Voice It.

 Perfect for Kids!